AnirudhHosur/interactive-event-seating-map/seatmap/README.md

    - Navigate using arrow keys or mouse
    - Zoom and pan the seating map
    - View real-time pricing and selection summary
+   - Toggle between light and dark modes using the theme button

 ## 🏗️ Architecture